JesperGlas/pycompressor/README.md

-# pycompressor
+# PyCompressor

+## Description
-A project in learning file compression using Python3
+A project in learning file compression using Python3.